open-feature/cli/docs/commands/openfeature_manifest_add.md

 Add a new flag to the manifest file with the specified configuration.

 Interactive Mode:
-  When flags are omitted, the command prompts interactively for missing values:
+  When the flag key or other values are omitted, the command prompts interactively for missing values:
+  - Flag key (if not provided as argument)
   - Flag type (defaults to boolean if not specified)
   - Default value (required)
   - Description (optional, press Enter to skip)